The Fundamentals of Direct Response Radio Advertising

 Just as there are a number of ways to increase LTV, there are also many ways to decrease the CPO.

 1. Reduce the media cost per person reached.
 Also known as CPM, this is a standard metric used in advertising.
 It reflects the cost to reach 1000 people. (remember that CPM stands for "cost per thousand" impressions of your message).
 This is a constant focus of any good direct response radio agency, and the element in direct response radio advertising that has received the most attention.
-This is why every dollar of media in direct response radio is remnant or highly discounted airtime.
+This is why every dollar of media in direct response radio is remnant advertising.
 But that's not all that should be considered when looking to reduce CPM.
 Leveraging database technology and using scientific testing methodology, it is possible to identify the optimum schedule to use in placing the media.
 Thus optimizing the media schedule can meaningfully reduce CPM.

 2. Increase response rate.
 Again, media scheduling will play a role here.
 In addition, use of radio formats to effectively target the right customers is vital to optimizing response rate.
 But perhaps the greatest impact on response rate in direct response radio advertising is the messaging in the radio ad itself.
 Great direct response radio ads significantly enhance the responsiveness of the media dollars spent.
 Your radio agency's ability to create radio ads that elicit response from your potential customers is a crucial element in direct response radio advertising success.